The Outer Worlds 2: Paradise Island Substation Repair Guide – Get the Corrosive Shock Machine Gun

 The southern substation is located in the Paradise Island area—you’ll likely stumble across it during early exploration.
 The facility consists of:

-• A main building with a rooftop access panel (your ultimate repair target)
+• A main building with a rooftop access panel (your repair target)

-• An auxiliary building (currently locked, contains your reward)
+• An auxiliary building directly opposite the main building (contains your weapon reward)

 • Various outdoor equipment and structures